AnyFetch/pdf-hydrater.anyfetch.com/README.md

-# Pdf Cluestr Hydrater
+# Pdf AnyFetch Hydrater
-> Visit http://cluestr.com for details about Cluestr.
+> Visit http://anyfetch.com for details about AnyFetch.

-Cluestr Hydrater for pdf files
+AnyFetch Hydrater for pdf files

 # How to install?